Palchuram

-Palchuram is a mountain pass located in Kerala, India across the Western Ghats.
-Height of Palchuram is 2347 ft.
+Palchuram is a mountain pass located in Kottiyoor Wildlife Sanctuary of Kerala, India across the Western Ghats.

+Height of Palchuram is 3000 ft.
 Palchuram is known for its scenic Palchuram Waterfalls, a four-stage waterfall located within a dense forest.
 The area is also famous for its hairpin bends, offering tourists scenic views and photography opportunities.
-Additionally, Palchuram is a popular trekking destination due to its natural beauty and the challenging footpath to the waterfalls.
+It is also a popular trekking destination due to its natural beauty and the challenging footpath to the waterfalls.

 Location

 Palchuram is located 22 km west of Mananthavady town, adjacent to the Boys Town village.
 There is a spiral hairpin road here going all the way down to Kottiyoor in Kannur district.